harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/fee.rst

 Time period in which a vault cannot participate in issue, redeem or replace requests.

-- Measured in Parachain blocks
+- Measured in Bridge blocks
-- Initial value: 1 day (Parachain constant)
+- Initial value: 1 day (Bridge constant)

 ReplaceGriefingCollateral
 .........................